-Paul Hammant's Blog: SCM and Key-Value Store Convergence
+Paul Hammant's Blog: SCM and Key-Value (Document) Store Convergence

 In this blog entry, I’m going to dwell on some important differences between SCM tools and Key-value stores that might narrow as work happens on these technologies in the next few years.